crazyhouse33/kvhf/README.md

 ```

 ## TODO
 3. Allow to execute a command in each commit before extraction.
 That would allow to generate kvhf files of previous commits with the current generation script.
-For now you look for git rebase exec
+For now you should look into git rebase exec
 4. (plotting) Smarter way to choose the stale according to keys values
-3. (plotting) New attributes to plot?
+3. (plotting) New attributes number of occurence, allong with total mode (that print summed value )
+4. (plotting)
+5. (utils) Allow -prefix option for merges that would append a prefix to any merged keys
+6. Add same keys option, that when recolting/plotting considers somes keys renamed (warning on collision)
+7. Undestand what'up with gfe tests not runnable out of my local machine (git submodule machinery messing with it, some necessary file are not versionned)